An Improved Composition Theorem of a Universal Relation and Most Functions via Effective Restriction: Preliminaries and Notations

 \subsection{Karchmer-Wigderson relations and their compositions}

 We start by defining the universal relation and other involved Karchmer-Wigderson relations, then we define compositions of these relations. \begin{defn}[Universal relation $\text{U}_n$]The Universal relation $\text{U}_n$ is the following communication problem: Alice and Bob get inputs $x,y\in \{0,1\}^n$ respectively.
-Their task is to find a coordinate $i\in [n]$ such that $x_i \neq y_i$ with the promise $x \neq y$. \end{defn}
+Their task is to find a coordinate $i\in [n]$ such that $x_i \neq y_i$.
+If $x=y$, they can also output $\bot$. \end{defn}